 Testamentary Trust Prompts Creation of Legacy Society for Long-Term Support

-Women’s Health Research at Yale is pleased to announce a Legacy Society for those who wish to create living trusts, testamentary trusts or other instruments to benefit our Center’s long-term financial health.
+Women’s Health Research at Yale established a Legacy Society in 2013 to celebrate the Center’s 15th anniversary and allow those who wish to create living trusts, testamentary trusts or other instruments to benefit our Center’s long-term financial health.

 Advancing Women's Health is a Family Tradition